GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 In either case the working directory must be the directory containing *'[produce_unit_sources.R](produce_unit_sources.R)'*.

-Note that the alaska sourcezone make take a long time to run using the parameters provided in the script (e.g. half an hour on a 6 CPU machine).
-To make it run faster you can increase the subunitsource_point_spacing to e.g.
-20000, although in this case there will be obvious artefacts along the shallowest unit sources.
+The alaska sourcezone may take a long time to run using the parameters provided in the script (e.g. half an hour on a 6 CPU machine).
+To make it run faster you can increase the subunitsource_point_spacing to e.g.  20000, although in this case there will be obvious artefacts along the shallowest unit sources.

 # Outputs